wallabyjs/console-ninja/README.md

 Console Ninja detects if you are running your tool in production mode (by checking CLI flags and process environment variables).
 When production mode is detected, the tool will not modify your application code even if Console Ninja is running.
 In the (unlikely) case that you are running production builds on your local dev computer and are deploying or sharing local builds outside of your machine, we recommend running the Console Ninja `Pause` command in your editor prior to running your build to guarantee that no instrumented code ends up in your production code.

 Console Ninja instrumentation is limited to sending runtime values for `console.log` and errors to your locally running editor only (`localhost` hosted websocket server).
 The runtime data from your app is **never** sent outside of your local machine.
 If the code of your application is somehow instrumented by Console Ninja and then used outside of your local machine for some reason:
-- in browser, it will simply do nothing if the app host is not `localhost`.
+- in browser, it will simply do nothing if the app host is not `127.0.0.1`, `localhost`, or one of your network adapter's IP v4 addresses.
+To connect from a different host name, use the `console-ninja.allowedHosts` VS Code setting.
 - in node, it will fail to connect to `localhost` and will not stop your app from working.

 ## Differences between Console Ninja and other tools